 - To get to Rab island, take a car ferry from Valbiska to Lopar.
 This car ferry journey lasts about 1 and half hour and goes only 4 to 5 times a day so make sure you check schedules carefully to adjust your journey (check here).
 From Rab, you have two choices: For shorter island hopping trip, take a ferry to the mainland from Mišnjak (small bay/islet just 26 km from Lopar) to Stinica (very frequent 15 minutes ferry crossing, see details here) and drive back north towards Rijeka and/or Pula.
 If you intend to carry on with longer island hopping trip, drive South from Stinica to Prizna (about 20 km) and from there get a ferry to Žigljen on Pag island (also very frequent 15 minutes ferry crossing).
 Once on Pag, you are already very close to Zadar, so

-- Drive along Pag, across the bridge and visit Zadar too.
+- Drive along Pag, across the bridge and visit Zadar too (which also has an international airport) and possibly Plitvice Lakes national park from there.

 With this itinerary you visited: 5 islands, you took 5 ferries and crossed 3 bridges!
 How long will this island hopping trip last it depends on you.
 I know some people who did it in just one day.
 I made this journey on multiple occasions and gave myself at least 3 days to hop around overnighting in Mali Losinj, Rab and Zadar.
 Follow your journey with the above map, feel free to take it with you and use it for your personal reference.